 The Big Book of Potluck © 2003

 The Big Book of Easy Suppers © 2005

 Meatloaf © 2006

-She has been active in her community as the volunteer coordinator for a middle school mentor program that included five schools.
+She was active in her church and in her community as a volunteer coordinator for a middle school mentor program.